zio/zio/docs/datatypes/tset.md

 title: "TSet"
 ---

-A `TSet[A]` is is a mutable mutable set which can participate in transactions in STM.
+A `TSet[A]` is a mutable set which can participate in transactions in STM.

 ## Create a TSet